Obtain/Renew a Parking Permit

 - Student Life

-Parking arrangements for guests are the responsibility of the inviting party.
+Parking arrangements for student guests are the responsibility of the inviting party.
 To avoid unwanted citations and possible towing of a vehicle, students must make parking arrangements through Transportation and Parking Services for their guests.
-For a fee, temporary parking permits will be issued to guests who require parking from Monday, 8 am, through Friday, 5 pm On weekends, from Friday, 5 pm, through Monday, 2 am, guests may park free in lots designated for undergraduate parking.
+For a fee, temporary parking permits will be issued to guests who require parking from Monday, 8 am, through Friday, 5 pm On weekends, from Friday, 5 pm, through Monday, 2 am, guests may park free in lots 21 and 20.

 Graduate Students Residing in University Housing